Lemon Tree Passage - Tanilba Bay

 Lemon Tree Passage - Tanilba Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Lemon Tree Passage - Tanilba Bay, as evaluated at the latest Census held on 28 August 2016, consisted of 91.1% houses and 8.9% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's dwelling structure of 81.1% houses and 18.9% other dwellings during the same period.
-Home ownership in Lemon Tree Passage - Tanilba Bay stood at 44.2%, with mortgaged dwellings accounting for 29.3% and rented dwellings making up 26.5%.
-The median monthly mortgage repayment in the area was $1,517 as of August 2016, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Lemon Tree Passage - Tanilba Bay was recorded at $365 during this period, compared to Non-Metro NSW's $360.
-Nationally, mortgage repayments in Lemon Tree Passage - Tanilba Bay were significantly lower than the Australian average of $1,863 as of August 2016, while rents were less than the national figure of $375 during this period.
+In Lemon Tree Passage - Tanilba Bay, as per the latest Census, 91.1% of dwellings were houses while 8.9% consisted of semi-detached homes, apartments and other types.
+This compares to Non-Metro NSW's figures of 81.1% houses and 18.9% other dwellings.
+Home ownership in Lemon Tree Passage - Tanilba Bay stood at 44.2%, similar to Non-Metro NSW's level.
+The remaining dwellings were either mortgaged (29.3%) or rented (26.5%).
+The median monthly mortgage repayment was $1,517, lower than the Non-Metro NSW average of $1,733.
+Weekly rent in Lemon Tree Passage - Tanilba Bay was recorded at $365, slightly higher than Non-Metro NSW's figure of $360.
+Nationally, mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing